 When you sniff, where does the force come from?
 The bottom of the top?
 If there is inflammation in the sinus passages what do you do?
-Which area of the sinuses draw in the breath?
-One say, “upper one” and one says, “bottom one.”
+Which area of the sinuses draws in the breath?
+One says, “upper one” and one says, “bottom one.”
 So you are all thinking, “maybe this area, maybe that area.”
 But you do not attempt to find out yourself.
 Does it touch here (bottom), or does is touch there (top)?
 So is it bottom or top?

 When you sniff, you do so at the bottom.

 As it is in this hall, or any theatre, the entrance and exit are different.
 Similarly, the passages for inhalation and exhalation are not the same, but different.
 Take a deep inhalation and feel where the breath touches.
 Now, a slow exhalation, and see where the breath touches.
 Does is come in the same passage or on a different passage?

 These are the things which should be known.
 The gates for inhaling are under the rim of the sinuses, for exhaling, the top of the rim.
 Just to say, “sit and take inhalation and exhalation” has no meaning at all.
 You must absorb these things before you say, “I will start to do Pranayama.”